-Do you want to get your class in the Christmas spirit and help to make the last few weeks of this term memorable?
-Spread the Christmas cheer and reveal some exciting daily holiday-themed activities with a classroom advent calendar!
+Do you want to get your class in the holiday spirit and help make the last few weeks until winter break memorable?
+Spread the holiday cheer and reveal some exciting daily holiday-themed activities with a classroom advent calendar!

-The count down to the Christmas break is on!
+The countdown to winter break is on!
 How will you help build excitement with your students?

-We know teachers are still working hard in the lead up to the holidays, but you also want to celebrate a year well-done with your students.
+We know teachers are still working hard, leading up to the holidays, but you also want to celebrate with your students.
 Besides, Christmas is coming!

-So, to make your life easier we’ve done the hard work and found all you need for your very own Christmas Classroom Advent Calendar to help your students count down to the Christmas holidays.
+So, to make your life a bit easier, we’ve done the work and found all you need for your very own Classroom Advent Calendar to help your students countdown to the holiday break.

-Reveal 10 days of fun Christmas crafts, activities, and ideas to your class in a super fun way!
+Reveal 10 days of fun holiday crafts, activities, and ideas to your class in a super fun way!

 Classroom Advent Calendar – the Countdown is On!